MichelNivard/Ridian/README.md

 **What I want to add:**

--  Quarto/Rmarkdown export: a way to export notes with r code to .Rmd or .Qmd compliant files
+-  Quarto/RMarkdown export: a way to export notes with r code to .Rmd or .Qmd compliant files
+-  Full Quarto compliant code chunk processing (allows for seamless transition to other editors)
+-  Code auto-complete;
+-  package installers

 **What this won't be:**